o-qcblog/o-qcblog.github.io/_posts/2024-05-31-Dynamic-Programming.md

 [<img src="{{ site.baseurl}}/images/Post2/P2_2.png" alt="" width="600" />]({{ site.baseurl}}/)

-Here all possible increasing subsequences can be:
+Here are all possible increasing subsequences:

 [<img src="{{ site.baseurl}}/images/Post2/P2_3.png" alt="" width="600" />]({{ site.baseurl}}/)

 <div class="hint-box info">
   <div class="hint-box-header">
-    <strong>Do you notice any stark features of these arrows?</strong>
+    <strong> Pause and ponder: Do you notice any stark features of these arrows?</strong> Click to expand
   </div>
   <div class="hint-box-content">
     They always go from left to right.
 In graph theory, such a structure is called a Directed Acyclic Graph (DAG).
 Notice that as the arrows always go from left to right, there are no cycles in such a graph.
 (No arrows go from right to left to complete a cycle.)